Take the family camping at a state park in Sarasota County or at Siesta Beach.

 Myakka River State Park offers options for families, groups and individuals, ranging from a campground's equivalent of luxurious to the primitive.
 The grounds are home to five palm log cabins that, while built in the ‘30s, are updated with kitchen essentials, as well as sheets and blankets.
 An affordable hotel alternative for those seeking a visit to the wild, cabins cost just $70 per night for up to six people.
 Camping in a cabin can be a fun, cozy family activity for the holidays or a way to relax and cool down during the warmer months.

 Big Flats and Old Prairie are the main campgrounds at Myakka.
-Big Flats, which has 52 camping sites, is the largest.
+Big Flats, which has 26 camping sites, is the largest.
 Both have water and electric, picnic areas and grills.
 There are also restrooms with hot showers.
 Camping fees are $26 per night in the family camping areas.
+Palmetto Ridge is an additional family camp ground that has electricity, water and sewer available.

 Group camping is also available.
 There is a tenting area for organizations and groups of six or more (up to 20 people) per site.
 The group camping area also has water, a grill, picnic tables and a fire circle, but no electricity.
 Who needs it, though, when you're roughing it?
 That's half the fun.
 The fee is only $1 per night for children under 18 and $5 per night for adults.